Website Speed Matters:

 Slow websites face a double penalty: poor user experience combined with diminished search visibility.
 Website speed directly influences how search engines evaluate and rank UK sites.

-Google explicitly uses page speed as a ranking factor.
+Google explicitly uses page speed as a ranking factor, which is why speed is integral to any strong SEO strategy.
 Whilst content relevance remains paramount, when multiple websites offer similar, high-quality content—which describes most competitive markets—page experience becomes the differentiating factor determining which sites rank higher.

 Sites appearing on the first page of Google search results typically load very quickly.
 This isn’t coincidental.
 Google understands that slow sites provide poor user experiences, and their mission centres on delivering the best possible results to searchers.
 Why would they prioritise slow websites when faster alternatives exist?